aostruszka/nonrec-make/Readme.txt

-Line 7 - app.exe should be linked with math library Line 8 - this is the command to use to build app.exe Line 10 - cli.exe depends on ... and use the default "rule" to build it
+Line 7 - app.exe should be linked with math library Line 8 - this is the command to use to build app.exe Line 10 - cli.exe depends on ... and use the default "rule" to build it Line 16 - The comment above this line tries to explain its purpose.
+	  I find it helpful to know when make has read all the make files and started to scan resulting dependency graph for necessary updates so I put this at the end in the rules of the top directory (Rules.top - there's no need for this in other directories).

 You can specify the targets for current directory in two ways:
 1. Give them in TARGETS.
 Each target can have it's own *_DEPS, *_LIBS